-Article II requires each state party to destroy or divert to peaceful purposes all agents, toxins, weapons, equipment and means of delivery specified in Article I no later than nine months after the Convention has entered into force.
+Article 2 requires each state party to destroy or divert to peaceful purposes all agents, toxins, weapons, equipment and means of delivery specified in Article 1 no later than nine months after the Convention is entered into force.

-Article III prohibits states parties from transferring or otherwise encouraging other states or organizations to acquire any of the agents, toxins, weapons, equipment or means of delivery specified in Article I. Subsequent Review Conferences have affirmed that this prohibition extends to transfers to anyone, including nonstate actors or terrorists.
-Article IV requires states parties to take any necessary national measures (e.g., passage of national laws, educating life scientists about the BW ban) to prohibit and prevent the misuse of biological agents, toxins, weapons, equipment and means of delivery within their territories.
-Only a small proportion of states Parties have comprehensively implemented this provision.
+Article 3 prohibits states parties from transferring or otherwise encouraging other states or organizations to acquire any of the agents, toxins, weapons, equipment or means of delivery specified in Article 1.

+Article 4 requires states parties to take any necessary national measures (e.g., passage of national laws) to prohibit and prevent the misuse of biological agents, toxins, weapons, equipment and means of delivery within their territories.
+Only a small number of states Parties have implemented this provision.

-In Article V, states parties undertake to consult with one another and to cooperate in solving any problems that may arise in relation to the Convention.
-This compliance mechanism has been used on two occasions to date, in a bilateral mode and a multilateral mode involving a consultative meeting of interested States Parties.
+In Article 5, states parties undertake to consult with one another and to cooperate in solving any problems that may arise in relation to the Convention.

-Under Article VI, any state party finding another state acting in breach of the Convention may lodge a complaint with the United Nations Security Council, including all possible evidence confirming its validity.
-States parties undertake to cooperate in carrying out any investigation the Security Council may initiate on the basis of the complaint.
+Under Article 6, any state party finding another state acting in breach of the Convention may lodge a complaint with the United Nations Security Council.
+States parties will cooperate in carrying out any investigation the Security Council may initiate on the basis of the complaint.
 The Security Council will inform states parties of the results of the investigation.

-In Article VII, states parties undertake, if requested, to assist any party which the Security Council decides has been exposed to danger as a result of violation of the Convention.
+In Article 7, states parties undertake, if requested, to assist any party which the Security Council decides has been exposed to danger as a result of violation of the Convention.